Early Progressive 1890-1899

 1893 –“Shadows from the Walls of Death, or Arsenical Wall-papers” is published in Michigan.
 Putting arsenic in wallpaper made a vivid green color, but it also was poisonous.
 The Michigan board of health, as part of its investigation, published a book of wallpaper samples and distributed it to libraries.
 Unfortunately, the book of samples itself caused poisoning when patrons simply thumbed through their copies.
 Although laws against dangerous colorants were common in Europe, industries in America claimed that the concept of public health regulation flew in the face of liberty.
 From the first proposals by public health advocates dating from 1872, states began passing laws limiting the amount of arsenic in wallpaper in 1900.
 (Shattuck, 1893, quoted in Whorton, 1974).

-1894 — Cleaning New York — A reform-oriented New York City administration appoints Col. George E. Waring Jr. to head the Dept. of Street Cleaning.
+1894 — Cleaning up New York — A reform-oriented New York City administration appoints Col. George E. Waring Jr. to head the Dept. of Street Cleaning.
 Before Waring, the corrupt department had not coped with the accumulation of dirt, ashes, garbage, snow and the 2.5 million pounds of manure left by the city’s 60,000 horses every day.
 Waring’s concern for public health leads to enormous improvements in general sanitation around the city.
 Heaps of rubbish and manure on every street are swept up by a cleaning force that, itself, is cleaned up.
 The popular image of a man in the white coat pushing a broom and pulling a round wheeled dustbin is a reflection of Waring’s new approach to street cleaning.
 Yet if streets were cleaner, other sources of pollution continue to plague New York:

 “Waring did nothing to tackle the growing problem of industrial pollution.
 Hunter’s Point chemical plants continued to pour toxic by-products into Dutch Kills and Newtown Creek.
 Oil leaks and spills created a constant danger of petroleum vapor conflagration therre, and in Newark Bay as well, but as one Queens newspaper noted: ‘The petroleum industry is of such overwhelming magnitude and importance and is operated by such heavy combinations of capital that it is doubtful whether even by an appeal to the State Legislature’ the oil pollution could be stopped.”
 (Burrows & Wallace, Gotham, p.
 1196).